slohwnix/FigOS/readme.md

 sudo apt update && sudo apt install mtools xorriso dosfstools
 ```
 - **QEMU**: Required for running and testing the kernel.
+- **OVMF.fd**: Required for running and testing the kernel. ( you need to move the ovmf.fd in the project folder )

 > Note: On Windows, WSL is only needed for `.iso` builds.
 For `.efi`, you only need Rust and QEMU.

 ---